Florian-Barthel/splatviz/README.md

 - 2024-07-28: Editor now highlights special variables (gs, self, slider) and gives tooltips
 - 2024-07-12: Rebuild the whole application with imgui_bundle
 - 2024-07-05: Compare two or more Gaussian Splatting scenes side by side

+## 🔭 Future Plans

+- Test other 3DGS render for OSX support
+- Improve the Video Widget
+- Tutorial for coding new widgets or renderer

 ## Contribute